Marvin Kirchhöfer: GP3 Series

-In 2014, Kirchhöfer debuted in the series with ART Grand Prix.
-He remained with the team for two seasons, finishing with two consecutive third places and accumulating six wins and fifteen podiums.
+In 2014, Kirchhöfer debuted in GP3 Series with ART Grand Prix.
+In his first season, he finished third in the standings with one win.
+He remained with the team for 2015, again finishing third place, and accumulated six wins and fifteen podiums over his time in the series.

 GP2 Series

 In March 2016, it was announced Kirchhöfer would graduate to GP2 with Carlin.

 McLaren factory driver

 In 2023, Kirchhöfer embarked on a full-season campaign in the GT World Challenge Europe Endurance Cup, joining Danish drivers Benjamin Goethe and Nicolai Kjærgaard in Garage 59's Pro class entry.

+Goodwood Festival of Speed

+In July 2023, the McLaren Solus GT made its dynamic debut at the 30th Goodwood Festival of Speed.
+During the timed shootout, Kirchhöfer set the fastest time in the Solus GT, finishing the hillclimb in 45.34 seconds.
+This made him the first German driver to win the shootout since Nick Heidfeld in 1999.

 Racing record

 Career summary

 † As Kirchhöfer was a guest driver he was ineligible to score points.